SystemsApproach/ops/monitor.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Individual components implement a *Prometheus Exporter* to provide the
-current value of the components's metrics via HTTP using a simple text
+current value of the components's metrics.
+A component's Exporter is
+queried via HTTP, with the corresponding metrics returned using a
-format.
-Prometheus scrapes the exporter's HTTP endpoint and stores
+simple text format.
+Prometheus periodically scrapes the Exporter's
-the metrics in its Time Series Database (TSDB) for querying and
+HTTP endpoint and stores the metrics in its Time Series Database
-analysis.
-Many client libraries are available for instrumenting code
+(TSDB) for querying and analysis.
+Many client libraries are available
-to export metrics in Prometheus format.
-If a component's metrics are
+for instrumenting code to produce metrics in Prometheus format.
+If a
-available in some other format, tools are often available to convert
+component's metrics are available in some other format, tools are
-the metrics into Prometheus format and export them.
+often available to convert the metrics into Prometheus format and

-A component that provides a Prometheus exporter HTTP endpoint via a
-Service can tell Prometheus to scrape this endpoint by defining a
+export them.

+A YAML configuration file specifies the set of Exporter endpoints that
+Prometheus is to pull metrics from, along will the polling frequency
+for each endpoint.
+Alternatively, Kubernetes-based microservices can
-*Service Monitor*, a custom resource that is typically created by the
+be extended with a *Service Monitor* custom resource that Prometheus
+then queries to learn about any Exporter endpoints the microservice
+has made available.

-Helm Chart that installs the component.
-As an example, Aether runs a
+As an example of the latter, Aether runs a Service Monitor on every
-Service Monitor on every edge cluster that periodically tests
+edge cluster that periodically tests end-to-end connectivity (for
-end-to-end connectivity (for various definitions of end-to-end).
-One
+various definitions of end-to-end).
+One test determines whether the
-test determines whether the 5G control plane is working (i.e., the
+5G control plane is working (i.e., the edge site can reach the SD-Core
-edge site can reach the SD-Core running in the central cloud) and a
-second test determines whether the 5G user plane is working (i.e., UEs
+running in the central cloud) and a second test determines whether the
-can reach the Internet).
-This is a common pattern: individual
+5G user plane is working (i.e., UEs can reach the Internet).
+This is a
-components can export accumulators and other local variables to
+common pattern: individual components can export accumulators and
-Prometheus, but only an "outside observer" can actively test external
+other local variables to Prometheus, but only a "third-party observer"
-behavior, and report the results to Prometheus.
+can actively test external behavior, and report the results to
+Prometheus.

 6.1.2 Creating Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~